WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 running the algorithm in {{cross-origin-trust}} over:

 * The `Signature` header field from the response.
+* The effective request URI from the PUSH_PROMISE.
 * The canonical serialization ({{canonical-cbor}}) of the CBOR representation ({{cbor-representation}}) of the following request and response metadata and
   headers:
-  * The method, effective request URI, and headers from the PUSH_PROMISE.
+  * The method and headers from the PUSH_PROMISE.
   * The pushed response's status and its headers except for the `Signature` header field.
 * The response's payload.